 As with all federal agencies, the Board may receive gifts of artwork on behalf of the American people.
 The Board's collection has grown to consists of more than 1,000 works of art, including drawings, paintings, photographs, prints, and sculptures.
 No government money is used to purchase art.
 All of the works have been either donated or purchased with funds given by private citizens expressly for the purpose of acquiring art.
 In addition to the permanent collection, there are additional pieces on long-term loan from museums and private collections.
 These artworks are on display in public areas and private meeting rooms throughout the Board's buildings in Washington, D.C.

 Over its history, the Fine Arts Program has organized more than 150 special exhibitions.
 These exhibitions highlight individual artists, art movements, and thematic trends.
 Numerous museums, galleries, libraries, artists, private collectors, and central banks from around the world have generously loaned their collections for exhibition at the Board.
 Learn more about our exhibitions here.

 The Federal Reserve Board presents a series of exhibitions annually, which are displayed in the Eccles building.
-Art of the Print and Documenting America: Photographs from 1936–1948 are on view from April 7 through September 5, 2014.
-These exhibitions are open to the public Monday through Friday from 10:00 a.m. to 3:30 p.m. except federal holidays.
+Japan's Social & Economic Landscape: Nineteenth-Century Woodblock Prints from the Currency Museum, Bank of Japan is on view from September 29 through November 21, 2014.
+This exhibition is open to the public Monday through Friday from 10:00 a.m. to 3:30 p.m. except federal holidays.
 Reservations are required at least five business days in advance.
 For reservations and further information, please use the Contact Us form.